judah-caruso/raylib-purego/README.md

 Note: This is mostly a proof of concept to see how feasible my idea was.
 Because of that, most of raylib isn't bound and the binding generation code is just bad.
 However, with the current systme in place, it shouldn't be very difficult to complete this library.

 [1] The library for the current target is embeded in the executable.
 This means you don't need to find the exact version of raylib for this library (5.5.0), or ship the raylib `.dll`, `.dylib`, or `.so` alongside your executable.
-The resulting executables will be larger, of course (`examples/first` is 6.3 MB when built on Mac) as we're bundling both `libffi` and `raylib`.
+The resulting executables will be larger, of course (`examples/first` is 4.09 MB when built for Windows), as we're bundling both `libffi` and `raylib`.
 The plus side is that this library "just works."

 ## Q&A